 where Tax Burden ${ij}$ represents the tax burden in country i for factor j; Factor ${ij}$ represents the value (a percentage expressed on a scale of 0 to 100) in country i for factor j; and α is a coefficient set equal to 0.03.
-The minimum score for each sub-factor is zero, which is not represented in the printed equation but was utilized because it means that no single high tax burden will make the other two sub-factors irrelevant.
+The minimum score for each sub-factor is zero, which is not represented in the printed equation but was used because it means that no single high tax burden will make the other two sub-factors irrelevant.

-As an example, in the 2017 Index, Mauritius has a flat rate of 15 percent for both individual and corporate tax rates, which yields a score of 93.3 for each of the two factors.
-Mauritius's overall tax burden as a portion of GDP is 18.6 percent, yielding a tax burden factor score of 89.6.
-When the three factors are averaged together, Mauritius's overall tax burden score becomes 92.
+As an example, in the 2018 Index, Mauritius has a flat rate of 15 percent for both individual and corporate tax rates, which yields a score of 93.3 for each of those two factors.
+Mauritius's overall tax burden as a portion of GDP is 21.2 percent, yielding a score of 86.5 for that factor.
+When the three factors are averaged together, Mauritius's overall tax burden score becomes 91.